pomerium/pomerium/docs/docs/upgrading.md

 #### Subdomain requirement dropped

-- Pomerium services and managed routes are no longer required to be on the same domain-tree.
+- Pomerium services and managed routes are no longer required to be on the same domain-tree root.
 Access can be delegated to any route, on any domain (that you have access to, of course).

 #### Azure AD

-- The Azure AD provider now uses the globally unique and immutable`ID` instead of `group name` to attest a user's [group membership](https://docs.microsoft.com/en-us/graph/api/group-get?view=graph-rest-1.0&tabs=http).
-Please update your policies to use Group `ID`s instead of group names.
+- Azure Active Directory now uses the globally unique and immutable`ID` instead of `group name` to attest a user's [group membership](https://docs.microsoft.com/en-us/graph/api/group-get?view=graph-rest-1.0&tabs=http).
+Please update your policies to use group `ID` instead of group name.

 #### Okta

 - Okta no longer uses tokens to retrieve group membership.
 [Group membership](https://developer.okta.com/docs/reference/api/groups/) is now fetched using Okta's API.
-Please update your policies to use Group `ID`s instead of group names.
 - Okta's group membership is now determined by the globally unique and immutable ID field.
+Please update your policies to use group `ID` instead of group name.
 - Okta now requires an additional set of credentials to be used to query for group membership set as a [service account](https://www.pomerium.io/docs/reference/reference.html#identity-provider-service-account).

+#### OneLogin

+- OneLogin [group membership](https://developers.onelogin.com/openid-connect/api/user-info) is now determined by the globally unique and immutable ID field.
+Please update your policies to use group `ID` instead of group name.

 #### Force Refresh Removed